Gorowsky/Real-time-chat/README.md

-# tectonic-interactive
-Simple real-time chat with node.js
+# Simple real-time chat with node.js

 Application is very simple.
 Firstly asks user for his Nickname then shows chat area within user can chat with others.
 Application shows chat and currently connected users.
 The only feature is that all messages are stored with Nicknames and dates in database (MongoDB collection).
 Just to make it easier to check is everything is fine stored, applications allows user to display database.